 The Planned Parenthood Federation of America (PPFA) Maggie Awards recognize exceptional contributions by the media and arts and entertainment industries that enhance the public's understanding of reproductive rights and health care issues, including contraception, sex education, teen pregnancy, abortion, and international family planning.

 Inaugurated in 1978 and named after Planned Parenthood founder Margaret Sanger, the annual awards cover the following categories: Commentary, Daily Print Reporting, Radio Reporting, General Interest Magazine, Women's Magazine, Online Reporting, TV News Reporting, Community/Personal Blog, Social Media, and Arts and Entertainment.

-Planned Parenthood Federation of America (PPFA) is currently accepting nominations for its 2013 PPFA Maggie Awards for Media Excellence!
+Planned Parenthood Federation of America (PPFA) is currently accepting nominations for its 2014 PPFA Maggie Awards for Media Excellence!
 Click here to download the nomination form.
-The Maggie Awards will be presented to winners in the media categories during the PPFA Organizing and Policy Summit in July 2013.
+The Maggie Awards will be presented to winners in the media categories during the summer of 2014.

 Previous Maggie Award winners are listed below.

 • TV News Reporting: Melissa Harris-Perry, MSNBC, for her coverage of the federal and state-level political attacks on women’s health, family planning funding, and health care access

 • General Interest Magazine Reporting: Family Circle, for the publication’s coverage, both in print and online, of Let’s Talk Month, encouraging open, healthy discussion between parents and children about issues of sex and sexuality

 • Commentary: Katha Pollitt, The Nation, for her “Subject To Debate” column

 • Daily/Weekly Print Reporting: Petula Dvorak, The Washington Post, for her sensitive and moving series on transgender children centered around “Transgender at Five”